iqrasafdarr/MedVisionAI/README.md

 ---

-## 2. Limited segmentation training
+## 2. Limited Segmentation Training

 The segmentation experiment was conducted in a CPU-only environment and the training run was interrupted during a later epoch because of a memory-related NIfTI decompression failure.